PatrickLipka/tt/README.md

 #### `nt [<Project Name>/]<Task Name>`
 Creates a new task with the given name inside the currently active project and sets it active.\
-If the optional parameter `[<Project Name>]` is present, the task si beeing created in the specified Project instead.
+If the optional parameter `<Project Name>` is present, the task si beeing created in the specified Project instead.
 This also changes the active project\
 The task name must be different from existing tasks.\
-Example:
+Examples:
 ~~~
 tt> nt Test Task
 Switched to task Test Project/Test Task